8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Method 5: Reset Virtual Memory

-The virtual memory is used when the RAM is not enough to perform a task.
+Virtual memory is used when the RAM is insufficient to perform a task.
 Windows keeps switching files between the RAM and virtual memory.
-An unnecessary amount of virtual memory can cause Windows 10 100% disk usage.
+An unnecessary virtual memory can cause Windows 10 to 100% disk usage.

-1. Firstly, press the Windows + Pause/Break keys together and also open the System information.
+1. press the Windows + Pause/Break keys together and open the System information.

 2. Secondly, then choose Advanced system settings from the left panel.